legislation

 Minnesota is among the top producers of puppies in the United States, with some of the largest breeding kennels in the nation — housing 200, 500 or over 1,000 more dogs and puppies.
 Kittens are also mass-produced in Minnesota.
 Dog and cat breeders are located in all areas of the State.

-While many breeders in Minnesota act responsibly, there are unscrupulous or negligent breeders who have created deplorable breeding conditions.
-Adult dogs and cats live their lives in small, overcrowded cages and are bred repeatedly.
-Cages are often stacked, allowing feces and urine to fall onto the animals below.
-Animals may be malnourished from inadequate food and water, receive little or no veterinary care, are stressed from constant confinement and neglect, have fleas, worms, etc. Many have deformed paws, are severely matted, or are burned from sitting and standing in urine and feces.
-With many of these type of breeders, the animals are rarely, if at all, provided human interaction or socialization, resulting in psychological and behavioral problems.
+While many breeders in Minnesota act responsibly, there are unscrupulous or negligent breeders who have created substandard or deplorable breeding conditions.
+Adult dogs and cats live their lives in small, overcrowded cages or pens and are bred repeatedly.
+Animals may be malnourished from inadequate food and water, receive little or no veterinary care, are stressed from constant confinement and neglect, have fleas, worms and other ailments due to unsanitary conditions, etc. With many of these type of breeders, the animals are rarely, if at all, provided positive and consistent human interaction or socialization, resulting in psychological and behavioral problems.

 • Internet use keeps breeding conditions hidden

 With increased use of the Internet, selling has become easier.
 Many breeders now operate their own website or sell through online breeder directories.
-By selling online, unscrupulous breeders hide their kennel conditions and make contact/owner information difficult to obtain.
+By selling online, problematic breeding facilities hide their kennel conditions and make information about the owner difficult to obtain.
 Pleasant photographs are posted online and unhealthy animals are sold to unsuspecting consumers, who end up paying high veterinarian costs.
+NOTE: The USDA implemented a rule change, redefining "retail pet store."
+Certain breeders must now obtain a USDA license if they sell animals "sight unseen" over the Internet or by phone.
+For definitions and details, go to: AWA Licensing.

 • Potential to get worse